huydt84/Model-Architecture-Implement-Everyday/README.md

 I'm trying to implement 1 new model/block/technique everyday (except weekends, housework is infinity).
 I'm busy doing other things everyday, so contribute to this repo consistently is so hard, but I will try =))

 ## Using the code
 I haven't planned to make it a library yet - so you need to clone the repository to play with its stuff.
+Or just copy the code in some file and have fun!

 ## Usage